 ELOs have five key components

-- Research – plan for what you expect to learn, adjust your research along the way
+- Plan – plan for what you expect to learn, adjust along the way

 - Reflection – communicate your growth and seek help from those you know connect to your learning.

 - Product – Plan for what you expect to do, gather and use authentic feedback, make your learning productive

 - Presentation – Communicate your experience, share your knowledge and skills, connect your learning to life.